Sonia-96/Coursera-Data_Structures_and_Algorithms/README.md

 -

 **Basic Data Structures**
   1. Check brackets in the code
   2. Compute tree height
   3. Network packet processing simulation
   4. Extending stack interface
   5. Maximum in Sliding Window

 **Priority Queues and Disjoint Sets**
   1. Convert array into heap
   2. Parallel processing
   3. Merging tables

 **Hash Tables and Hash Functions**
   1. Phone book
   2. Hashing with chains
   3. Find pattern in text
   4. Substring equality
   5. Longest common substring
   6. Pattern matching with mismatches

 **Binary Search Trees**
   1. Binary tree traversals
   2. Is it a binary search tree?
   3. Is it a binary search tree?
 Hard version
   4. Set with range sums
   5. Rope

 Algorithms on Graphs ([Certificate](https://www.coursera.org/account/accomplishments/verify/P7UWAE5Z4NAJ)) -

+**Undirected GraphS**
+  1. Finding an Exit from a Maze
+  2. Adding Exits to a Maze

+**Directed Graphs**
+  1. Checking Consistency of CS Curriculum
+  2. Determining an Order of Courses
+  3. Advanced Problem: Checking Whether Any Intersection in a City is Reachable from Any Other

+**Most Direct Route**
+  1. Computing the Minimum Number of Flight Segments
+  2. Checking whether a Graph is Bipartite

+**Fastest Route**
+  1. Computing the Minimum Cost of a Flight
+  2. Detecting Anomalies in Currency Exchange Rates
+  3. Advanced Problem: Exchanging Money Optimally

+**Minimum Spanning Trees**
+  1. Building Roads to Connect Cities
+  2. Clustering

+**Advanced Shortest Paths**
+  1. Compute Distance Faster Using Coordinates
+  2. Compute Distance with Preprocessing
+  3. Advanced Problem: Compute Distance with Preprocessing on Larger Road Networks
+  4. Advanced Problem: Travelling Salesman Problem

 Algorithms on Strings([Certificate](https://www.coursera.org/account/accomplishments/verify/PW9Y4GH4SPTX))
 -